danbev/learning-ai/notes/lora.md

 to train the model from scratch.

-But do note that the same memory requirements are needed for inference plus the memory requirements for the adaptation matrices.
+But do note that the same memory requirements are needed for inference plus the memory requirements for the adaptation matrices if they are not merged with the base-model.
 So the inference memory requirements will increase a little.
 But this depends on whether the pre-trained model is merged with the adaptation matrices or not.
 If the pre-trained model is merged with the adaptation matrices then the memory requirements will not increase.

 ### Singular Value Decomposition (SVD)
 Is a linear algebra method that can be used to decompose a matrix into smaller